 Industry-specific Regulatory Bodies

 Some professions and trades, such as accounting, law, and electricians, also have professional regulatory bodies.
 If you want to start a business in these or other industries, you will need to adhere to their requirements and regulations.
+Learn more about occupations in Alberta are regulated.

 Our Regulatory and Licensing Support